Last Updated on January 11, 2022 by Editor

 Rent a kayak at the tiny and charming Indian River Marina owned by a genial Rob Chase, who makes sure that all patrons don life-vests and gives each a laminated map showing a variety of touring options.

 The most popular, bringing you into close contact with egrets, herons and the occasional osprey, snakes down the romantic weeping-willow studded Indian River, into busy Clinton Harbor where you dig your paddle deeply and quickly into the ebbing tide in order to get across a narrow, but busy channel, then up the grassy Hammonasset.
-Daily Memorial Day to Labor Day (April to May by appointment). $33 for 2 hours, $75 for full day (8 hours).

-SHOP: Clinton Crossing Premium Outlet Center
+SHOP: Clinton Premium Outlet Center

-Best Restaurants In Clinton and Madison CT
+Best Restaurants In Madison, Clinton, and Nearby

-SNACK: Lobster Landing, Clinton
+LOBSTER ROLL: Lobster Landing, Clinton

 EAT/DRINK: Chamard Vineyards, Clinton